smirarab/sepp/tutorial/sepp-tutorial.md

 (`RAxML_info.some_name_you_chooose`), that can be used with SEPP .

-**Note:** with new versions of RAxML, you may have to manually edit the RAxML info file to fix some formatting changes.
+**Note:** With newer versions of RAxML, you may have to manually edit the RAxML info file to fix some formatting changes.
 For example, with version 8.0.22, we had to manually remove a line that read: ` Partition: 0 with name: No Name Provided` and only then, the info file was recognized by pplacer.
+[This script](./sepp-package/buildref/reformat-info.py) may become useful for reformatting if you ran RAxML with `-f e` to get your info file and you are using DNA sequences.

 For example, in the test directory, you can go to `mock/pyrg` and run: